-Home HOW DO CCTA AND CONVENTIONAL ANGIOGRAPHY COMPARE?
+Home HOW DO CCTA AND CONVENTIONAL AN ANGIOGRAM COMPARE?

 For those at risk of coronary artery disease (CAD), screening exams are very important.
 CAD occurs when plaque (composed of fat, cholesterol, or calcium) builds up inside the arteries around the heart – too much plaque narrows the arteries and reduces blood flow.
 Screening tests help determine the amount of plaque, its nature (hard or soft), and what treatment options are applicable.